apache/arrow/docs/source/python/compute.rst

 any other implementation wrapping Arrow C++, such as the R ``arrow`` package`) using their registered function name.

-To register a UDF, a function name, function docs and input types and output type needs to be defined.
+To register a UDF, a function name, function docs and input types and output type need to be defined.

 .. code-block:: python